shiyis/shiyis/README.md

 - 👋 Hi there!
+It's me Shiyi again.
-- 🤩 I have created this account to host some fun side projects.
+- 🤩 I have created this profile to host some fun side projects.
 - ⚡️ Questions?
 Write me an email at shiyis@brandeis.edu.